Sometimes customers want their tape to be a continuous color other than the standard colors we offer on our website.

 It’s something we hear again and again from our customers when choosing custom printed tape designs.

 “We want to use the black tape Amazon uses.”

 If you’ve ever received a box from Amazon, you know what we’re describing: black tape with the company’s name in tan and blue.

-This is a process known as reverse printing, which is the opposite from positive printing, the traditional style of printing tape.
+This is a process known as reverse printing, which is the opposite of positive printing, the traditional style of printing tape.